The million-dollar question is, how much does it cost to start a blog in 2023? So, you’ve decided to start a blog?

 3. Design Cost ($20-$200+) :

-You could go with absolutely nothing if you wanted to, but spending a few dollars here or there for art or premium templates can help you focus on the content of your blog instead of the design.
+You could go with absolutely nothing if you wanted to, but spending a few dollars here or there for art or premium themes and templates can help you focus on your blog’s content instead of the design.

-There are many resources available, so do some research on places to get free images for blogs or ways you can create your own blog art!
+Many resources are available, so research places to get free images for blogs or ways you can create your own blog art!

-I’ve found that it really does depend on what kind of blogging platform you’re using when deciding how much money to spend on design.
+I’ve found that it depends on what kind of blogging platform you’re using when deciding how much money to spend on design.

-But if you decide to go with something more customized later down the line, having your entire blog revamped can cost anywhere from $200+ (for a full makeover) to thousands of dollars depending where you look.
+But if you decide to go with something more customized later down the line, having your entire blog revamped can cost anywhere from $200+ (for a full makeover) to thousands of dollars, depending on where you look.

 If these prices seem too steep, don’t worry!
 You can get an entirely new custom design for free so it really depends on your preference.